Sola-ris/jax-rs-client-test/README.md

 ### Request ordering

-By default, the first invocation of each expected request is expected to occur in order of declaration.
+By default, only the first invocation of each expected request is expected to occur in order of declaration.
 This behavior can be changed by passing the desired `RequestOrder` to `withRequestOrder` when building the server.

 ```java